 “As tech has evolved since the early 1990s, so has how we deliver the materials: We moved into the DVD space and we were kind of a hybrid between DVD and streaming in the mid-2000s, and then beginning in 2010 we were exclusively streaming online.”

 The program offers dual-degree options in MSBA-Finance, Management Information Systems, and Industrial and Systems Engineering.
-Graduate certificates are available in Business Analytics and Management Information Systems.
-Additionally, students may choose from three concentrations: Finance, Management Information Systems, and Quantitative Analysis/Statistics.
+Graduate certificates are available in Supply Chain Innovation, Cybersecurity Management, Business Analytics, and Management Information Systems.
+Additionally, students may choose from three areas of concentrated study: Finance, Information Systems, and Quantitative Analysis/Statistics.

-The program curriculum is composed of 13 classes — nine core business courses and four electives; currently 27 electives are offered.
+The program curriculum is composed of 13 classes — nine core business courses and four electives; currently, 27 electives are offered.
 The online program mirrors the on-campus program, Parrish says.
 On-campus are filmed during the day and available for viewing that afternoon.
-“However, if a student wants to and they have the wherewithal, they can watch the class live — we’re not synchronous but it could be utilized if you have the time,” Parrish says.
+“However, students can watch the class live — we’re not synchronous but it could be utilized if you have the time,” Parrish says.
 “Some students in the past would listen to the audio feed during the day while at work, and then they would watch the class later that evening as a way to better absorb the information.”

 Auburn Online MBA students take an average of two classes per semester — “a good, manageable load,” Parrish says.
 Superstars finish the program in 18 months.
 Others are given a maximum of six years.

-Luke Brietzke started the Auburn Online MBA program in January 2017 and is in line to finish in two years, in December 2018.
-A self-employed district manager with Farmers Insurance who oversaw sales and service results while running district operations, he was early in his studies when he realized it might be time for a new direction.
-“One class I was taking at the time, Information Technology for Competitive Advantage, opened my eyes to new ideas,” Brietzke tells Poets&Quants.
-“Inspired by the class, I broadened my search and ultimately found a position with an industry-leading company called Origami Risk, which has been named one of the Top 25 Best Companies to Work For in Atlanta and Chicago (our two primary hubs) in each of the past two years.
+OMBA Luke Brietzke says, “One class I was taking at the time, Information Technology for Competitive Advantage, opened my eyes to new ideas.”
+Brietzke tells Poets&Quants,“Inspired by the class, I broadened my search and ultimately found a position with an industry-leading company called Origami Risk, which has been named one of the Top 25 Best Companies to Work For in Atlanta and Chicago (our two primary hubs) in each of the past two years.
 So even before I complete my studies at Auburn, the program has meant a great deal to me.”